Sagelt/beyond/text/rules.md

 distraction.
 Each bond has three uses and can be used for each once:

-* Gain a reserve die when the target of the bond shows appreciation or reciprication
+* Gain a reserve die when the target of the bond shows appreciation or reciprocation
-* Increase the category of success for a roll where the target of the bond is effected in a way that relates to the bond
+* Increase the category of success for a roll where the target of the bond is affected in a way that relates to the bond
-* Decrease the category of success for a roll where the target of the bond is effected in a way that relates to the bond
+* Decrease the category of success for a roll where the target of the bond is affected in a way that relates to the bond

-Once a bond has been used for all three it is uses it is resolved.
+Once a bond has been used for all three of is uses it is resolved.
 When a bond is resolved the player can choose one:

 * Mark XP for resolving a bond